 9) Values, Integrity and Character

 The professional core competencies are a set of operating values and guiding career philosophies that governs and defines the development of the whole employee.
 Each competency will be used to govern our internal motivations and conduct as we continue to work to better develop our operating processes and build stronger relationships with our internal and external constituents.
 All applications made to the PDC shall reflect one or more of the above core competencies.
-The Vice President shall serve as the liaison of the committee.

 The Workplace Improvement Committee shall be responsible for gathering information regarding workplace improvement recommendations and/or questions that are not addressed by employee grievance policies and procedures.
 The committee will present recommendations and/or questions to the Executive Committee for consideration and approval prior to submitting to the Chancellor for discussion and/or action.
-The Parliamentarian shall serve as the committee liaison and shall be composed of at least twelve additional members.